protoloft/klipper_z_calibration/README.md

 the nozzle, the flex plate, any modding on the print head or bed or even changing the z endstop position value of the klipper configuration.
 Any of these changes or even all of them together do **not** influence the first layer at all.
 It's amazing!

+## Why this

+With the Voron V2 z-endstop, you can exchange nozzles without changing the offset.
+And by using a mag-probe (or SuperPinda, but it's not probing directly the surface) as a z-endstop, you can exchange the flex plates without changing the offset.
+But you cannot get both and even more.

+And this is what I did.
+I just combined these two methods to be completely independent of any offset calibrations.

 ## Requirements

-- A z-endstop where the nozzle drives on a switch (like the standard Voron V2 enstop)
+- A z-endstop where the tip of the nozzle drives on a switch (like the standard Voron V2 enstop)
-- A magnetic switch bases probe on the print head - instead of the inductive probe ([like the one from Annex](https://github.com/Annex-Engineering/Annex-Engineering_Other_Printer_Mods/tree/master/VORON_Printers/VORON_V2dot4/Afterburner%2BMagnetic_Probe_X_Carriage_Dual_MGN9))
+- A magnetic switch based probe at the print head - instead of the stock inductive probe ([like the one from Annex](https://github.com/Annex-Engineering/Annex-Engineering_Other_Printer_Mods/tree/master/VORON_Printers/VORON_V2dot4/Afterburner%2BMagnetic_Probe_X_Carriage_Dual_MGN9))
 - The switch of the probe needs to be used as normaly closed.
 The plugin is then able to detect that the mag-probe is attached to the print head.
-- The `z_calibration.py` file copied to the `klipper/klippy/extras` folder
+- The `z_calibration.py` file needs to be copied to the `klipper/klippy/extras` folder.
-- (My previous Klipper macro for compensating the temperature based expansion of the z-endstop pin is not needed anymore.)
+- (My previous Klipper macro for compensating the temperature based expansion of the z-endstop pin is **not** needed anymore.)

 ## What it does